-In our view, most of the Fund's material investment managers were able to disclose good evidence of voting and engagement activity, and the activities completed by our managers align with our stewardship expectations.
+In our view, most of the Fund's material investment managers were able to disclose good evidence of voting and/or engagement activity, and the activities completed by our managers align with our stewardship expectations.

-During the Fund year, we appointed a new fiduciary manager.
-As part of this, we delegate the management of some of the Fund's assets to our fiduciary manager, Aon Investments Limited ("Aon").
+We delegate the management of the Fund's assets to our fiduciary manager, Aon Investments Limited ("Aon").
 We believe the activities completed by our fiduciary manager to review the underlying managers' voting and engagement policies, and activities align with our stewardship expectations.
+We believe our voting rights have been implemented effectively on our behalf.